No fancy-schmancy here! In fact, they compared my cooking to canned goods!

 Some people like to exaggerate the elegance of a dish they cooked and make it sound fancy.
 For example, calling pigs in a blanket “cocktail sausages in a delicate puff pastry shell”.
 I have to overcome the opposite challenge: my family suspects any “fancy” sounding dish I present.

 That is right.

-I spent hours on a slow-cooked, wine macerated, herbs enhanced, spoon-tender beef stew with perfectly al dente pasta and the dish gets compared to canned goods.
+After I had spent hours on a slow-cooked, wine macerated, herbs enhanced, spoon-tender beef stew with perfectly al dente pasta and the dish gets compared to canned goods.
 To be fair, apparently, the comment was meant as a compliment!

-As such, I present to you Nigella’s original recipe:
+I present to you Nigella’s original recipe:

 Pictures of my Nigella Boyardee creation:

 If you are interested in trying her recipes, I recommend her book: How to Eat.

-Other posts you might enjoy: https://www.mireillemishriky.com/breakfast-memories/
+Other articles you might enjoy: Breakfast Memories

 Like this post?
-Please share it using these icons listed below:
+Please share it: